When Is the Best Time to Go on Safari

 Weather and accessibility: Some roads become challenging or impassable during the rainy season.
 If you’re after comfort and reliability, the dry season is often preferable.

-Wildlife behavior: Predators, such as lions and cheetahs, may be more visible during the dry season as prey concentrates around water.
+Wildlife behaviour: Predators, such as lions and cheetahs, may be more visible during the dry season as prey concentrates around water.

 Photography: Clear skies, golden light, and dusty tracks in the dry season can yield striking photographs.
-The wet season delivers lush backdrops and newborns, which are also compelling for photography.
+The wet season delivers lush backdrops and newborns, both compelling for photography.

 What If You Have Specific Wildlife on Your Wish List?

-If your dream safari centers on a particular species or event, align your travel with those.
+If your dream safari centres on a particular species or event, align your travel with those.

 The Great Migration: Likely best viewed during the July–October window in the Serengeti and Maasai Mara corridor.